jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/drafts/2018-01-07-recollection-my-journey-with-business-rules-part-1.md

 _Why?_

 I thought I used C# in that project...
 Maybe it was a requirement at school to use VB.NET?
 I'm not sure...
-But maybe I just wanted to challenge myself whether I can still write in VB.NET during that time.
+But maybe I just wanted to challenge myself whether I can still write in VB.NET during that time?
 Perhaps...

 _But perhaps this project is not mine!?..._